abdifatah-ds/kenya-youth-unemployment-analysis/README.md

 # 🇰🇪 Kenya Youth Unemployment Analysis (1991–2025)
 > A data science research project investigating the long-term trajectory of youth unemployment in Kenya using exploratory analysis, statistical decomposition, and ARIMA time series forecasting.

+## 👋 About This Project
+This project analyses 35 years of Kenyan youth unemployment data to understand whether the crisis is structural or cyclical, and projects trends through 2030 using statistical forecasting.
+It was built independently as part of my data science learning journey — using real World Bank data, Python, and standard research methods to investigate a problem that directly affects millions of young Kenyans including myself.
 ---

 ## 📌 Research Question